perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 - Put the output of step 1.
 (GHS raster) in your working directory

 **2.0 Filter on Downloaded Data**: [Link to code](https://github.com/perezjoan/PPCA-codes/blob/main/1.0%20Import_ghs_osm_data.ipynb)

+_Description:_

+xxxx

+_Requirements:_
+- A specific working environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/1.0%20environment.txt)
+- Geopackage with OSM and GHS data (output from 1.0)

+_Guide to run the script:_
+- Fill box 0.2 within the code